xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/supervising_the_product_catalog.md

    * The store administrator can specify whether vendor users should be able to add their own values for global attributes and attributes created by the administrator or by the other vendors at the level of product classes, or whether they should just be able to use the existing values.
 To do so, they need to adjust the setting "Vendor access to global attributes" on the {% link "«Multi-vendor» addon settings page" ref_MRQEvicQ %}).

-## Determining the ownership of a product
+## Determining the owner a product

+When the same product catalog holds the products of more than one seller, the store administrator who exercises the function of supervising the catalog may require to be able to find the seller (vendor) who added a certain product (and thus is its owner).

+Finding the owner of a product is easy:

-When viewing the store's product list in the Admin area, the administrator can find out which product is owned by which vendor based on the information in the "Vendor" column.
-For each product created by a vendor, this column shows the email address of the vendor user who is the owner of the product.
+   * When viewing the store's product list in the Admin area, the administrator can see the owner of each product in the "Vendor" column:
 ![xc5_mv_product_owners.png]({{site.baseurl}}/attachments/ref_0dPCIV3f/xc5_mv_product_owners.png)

-The name and email of the vendor are also visible to the store administrator on the details pages of vendor products in the Admin area:
+(This column shows the email address of the vendor who owns the product.)

+   * When viewing the details pages of a vendor product in the Admin area, the administrator can see the name and email of the vendor who owns the product:
 ![xc5_mv_product_owner.png]({{site.baseurl}}/attachments/ref_0dPCIV3f/xc5_mv_product_owner.png)